-(Romans 1:5) By whom we have received grace and apostleship, for obedience to the faith among all nations, for his name:
+(Romans 1:5) Through him we received grace and apostleship to call all the Gentiles to the obedience that comes from faith for his name's sake.

 By God's grace, the good news of Jesus Christ is for all people and all nations.
 All followers of Jesus Christ have received the unearned love and forgiveness of God, and God has given them the power of God to live for God, which is a definition of the word "grace."
 By grace, God has freed the followers of Jesus from slavery to sin and Satan, so they can love Jesus and obey all His commandments with hearts overflowing from gratitude and love for God.
 [To study how Jesus taught the truth about loving God and Him, read the IBSC on John 14:15-23 and Obeying God Is Not Optional.
 By grace, God gives the followers of Jesus the opportunity to trust God completely.
 All followers of Jesus Christ have received and have believed the good news and teachings of the apostles in the New Testament, a gospel that they joyfully share with others.
 The grace and teachings from God through Jesus Christ and the apostles in the Bible are designed to lead the followers of Jesus to believe Jesus and the good news and live accordingly.
 True believers in Jesus do what Jesus and the good news says true believers will do.
 We love and obey God for the sake of Jesus' Name and to love and honor Jesus as He deserves.
 By our demonstrating the love of Jesus for all people and all nations, some will come to know, believe in, love, and honor Jesus too.
 We do not have Apostles today, because today we have no living eyewitnesses of Jesus death and resurrection or living "first apostles" to verify someone's claim to apostleship (see Acts 1 and 2).